 - Reached 16 years of age.

-- Successfully passed a caregiver background check, having no offenses on the Offenses Affecting Caregiver Eligibility List, DHS 12, Appendix A (PDF, 20 KB) that bar employment as a caregiver.
+- Successfully passed a caregiver background check, having no offenses on the Offenses Affecting Caregiver Eligibility List, DHS 12, Appendix A (PDF) that bar employment as a caregiver.

 - Successfully completed a feeding assistant training and competency evaluation program.

 Facilities must ensure feeding assistants only serve residents who have no complicated feeding problems.

 Residents with a clinical condition, such as the conditions listed above, require the employee providing feeding or hydration services to be a licensed health care professional who has received appropriate training relating to feeding in conjunction with the education for the professional licensure or nurse aide.

 The facility must base their resident selection on the charge nurse's assessment and the resident's latest assessment and plan of care.

 Feeding assistants between 16 and 18 years of age require closer supervision; therefore, they must work under the DIRECT supervision of a registered nurse (RN) or licensed practical nurse (LPN), i.e., the RN or LPN must be on the same floor or unit as the feeding assistant, but not necessarily side-by-side.

 Feeding assistants 18 years of age or older must work under the general supervision of an RN, or LPN.